-To Parents: do not come into the classroom with your student, or you may cause us to exceed our maximum occupancy.
+To Parents: do not come into the office without an appointment, or you may cause us to exceed our maximum occupancy.
 To Schedule a drive be sure your student has written their directions (in accordance with the contract ) on their training folder, and they have paid in full to be able to schedule drives.
 (Read the Contract if you have questions).

-Make-up Class Sets 08 and 09 require seat reservations that must be kept.
-There will not be another opportunity to make these up for currently enrolled students until the end of the summer.
+Make-up Class Sets: There will not be another opportunity to make these up for currently enrolled students until the end of the summer.
 If your contract will expire before then, you will not complete the required driver education course in time.
 So please arrive early to each class, you will be turned away if 1 minute late.
 PLAN TO ARRIVE EARLY to avoid potential traffic delays.

 Students who have In-car training scheduled are now required to have their temperature taken within 1 hour of beginning their drive, wash their hands immediately before coming outside to drive, and must be wearing a mask that covers the nose and mouth, and should have the learners permit visible.
 FAILURE TO ACCOMPLISH THESE TASKS COULD INFECT THE INSTRUCTOR OR ANY OTHER STUDENT WHO MAY BE IN THE VEHICLE AFTER YOU.

 Please Note: The instructor may attempt to call the student about 10-15 minutes before the scheduled drive, so please be certain to set up your voice mail to record if you don’t answer phone numbers you don’t recognize.
 They will be calling from their own phones generally, not the Jacks Driving School number.